MeltedButter77/Robotnic/README.md

 Please make sure you have message, member and activity intents enabled in the Discord Developer Portal for your bot.

 ## Planned Future Features:
-1. Support {count} and {activity} channel name variables
+1. ~~Support {count} and {activity} channel name variables~~ Implemented
-   1. Change temp channel count to always be ascending & not missing lower number
+   1. ~~Change temp channel count to always be ascending & not missing lower number~~ Implemented
 2. Owner's of temp channels being able to control its visibility, kick or ban members, edit its name & more
-   1. If an owner has left, any user can claim the channel
+   1. ~~If an owner has left, any user can claim the channel~~ Implemented
    2. All options should be togglable by admins when creating the Creator Channel
-3. Send a message on server join explaining the bot
+3. ~~Send a message on server join explaining the bot~~ Implemented
-4. Improve lack of permission handling.
-Currently, there is a high chance of errors if the bot has insufficient permissions.
+4. ~~Improve lack of permission handling.
+Currently, there is a high chance of errors if the bot has insufficient permissions.~~ Vastly Improved
 5. Create a website to advertise and explain the bot's features